hdShang/arxiv-daily/docs/cs-AI/2025-12-18/papers/251216236v1-the-evolution-of-reranking-models-in-information-retrieval-from-heur.md

 ---
 layout: default
-title: The Evolution of Reranking Models in Information Retrieval: From Heuristic Methods to Large Language Models
+title: "The Evolution of Reranking Models in Information Retrieval: From Heuristic Methods to Large Language Models"
 ---

 # The Evolution of Reranking Models in Information Retrieval: From Heuristic Methods to Large Language Models